mchades/HCFS-Benchmark/README.md

 1. Some filesystems may not support all operations.
 For instance, certain filesystems don't support append operations, and the benchmark will automatically skip these tests.
 2. For distributed filesystems like HDFS, ensure that the Hadoop environment is properly configured.
 3. Benchmark results may be affected by system load, disk I/O, network conditions, etc.
-4. The benchmark creates temporary directories in `/tmp`.
+4. The benchmark creates temporary directories in the specified test directory (defaults to `/tmp`).
 Ensure you have sufficient permissions.

 ## Example Output